 Religion is a defining facet of many individuals' lives, affecting the way the persons loved, worked and lived.
-If religion had a special place in your mother's heart, you may choose a religious poem or verse to convey your love for her, or describe her character to mourners at her funeral.
+If religion had a special place in your mother's heart, you may choose a religious poem or verse to convey your love for her or describe her character to mourners at her funeral.
 Some well-liked verses from the Bible include Psalms like:

 These psalms have a poetic quality and may serve as a representation of the faith of your mother.
 They are also a comfort to those who hear them and will surely be well-received by family and friends.
-You can sift through other Christian poetry at the library or online.

 If you are unable to find the perfect poem, you may try capturing your own thoughts on paper.
 Creating poetry does not necessarily require talent or skill; rather the focus should be on expressing your sentiments in simple prose.
 Poetry does not have to rhyme or be eloquent.
 To create your own poetry, try the following: